This facility is a member of the National Health Service Corps: NHSC.hrsa.gov

 Social Media and Electronic Communication

 Counselors may maintain both a personal and professional presence in social media.
-Counselors will not respond to any request and/or comment placed by individuals that may disclose confidential information.
-Counselors maintain appropriate boundaries with clients and clients' families in regard to social media presence and electronic presence.
-Counselors will not search out or initiate contact with clients through any social media or technology means.
-Counselors do not text with clients or communicate through messaging on social network sites, such as Twitter, Facebook, Slack, Instagram, Snap Chat or LinkedIn.
-If the client chooses to communicate with counselor through electronic means such as e-mailing, the client recognizes that these communications may not be transmitted in a confidential manner and could result in a breach of confidentiality.
+Counselors may not and will not respond to any request and/or comment placed by individuals that may disclose confidential information.
+Counselors maintain appropriate boundaries with clients and clients’ families in regard to social media presence and electronic presence.
+Counselors will not search out or initiate contact with clients through any social media or technology means without written consent from client.
+If the client chooses to communicate with counselor through electronic means such as text messaging or e-mailing, the client recognizes that these communications may not be transmitted in a confidential setting.
 Clients are expected to limit contents of communication to basic issues such as cancellation or change of appointment times and/or change in contact information.
 Complex client concerns should be addressed in a scheduled appointment.
-If a client uses location-based services on your mobile phone, you may wish to be aware of privacy issues related to using these services.
-"Checking in" from my office or if you have passive LBS apps enabled on your phone allow people to see your current location.

 Telehealth